imagineai/create-django-app/README.md

 </br>
 <h2> Detail </h2>

-<h3> Easy to start </h3>
+<h3> Easy to create </h3>

 - Our one-line command allows your to get started with your Django app immediately, without worrying about installing dependencies or environment variables - we use commonly used env variables to help you get started with your app, so you can focusing on writing business logic.

-- Our default variables when we create your django app are as follows:
+- Our default environment variables when we create your django app are as follows:
   - Server:                 dev
   - Package manager:        pipenv
   - Django models layout:   single-file